At RESTORE, our practitioners make up your Integrated Health Care Team.

 People with white coat hypertension are at increased risk for developing sustained hypertension.
 There is also “masked hypertension,” which occurs when someone’s blood pressure is normal at a medical office but elevated at work or home.

-According to the AHA, about 80 million U.S. adults have high blood pressure, a reading of 140/90 millimeters of mercury or higher, but nearly 20 percent are unaware of it.
+According to the AHA, about 80 million U.S. adults have high blood pressure but nearly 20 percent are unaware of it.
 Uncontrolled high blood pressure raises the risk of stroke, heart attack or heart failure.

 ABPM Program consists of: